CNAChino/jambolan-serverless/README.md

 # README.md

-## API Exposure
+## Deployment

-To Configure User Authentication and authorization in Cognito and API Gateway
+1. Build package

+    `$ mvn clean package`

+2. Create S3 Bucket and copy `jambolan-cloudformation.yaml` and t`arget/jambolanapi-LATEST.jar` into an S3 Bucket.

-1. Create a user pool
+3. Create a user pool and take note of the ARN

-2. Create an API Gateway authorizer with the chosen user pool.
+4. Create the Stack using cloudformation (jambolan-cloudformation.yaml)

+    `$ aws cloudformation create-stack --stack-name <STACK-NAME> --template-url <S3-URL> --parameters \ `
+    `ParameterKey=JarS3BucketParam,ParameterValue=<BUCKET-NAME-FOR-JARFILE> \ `
+    `ParameterKey=JarFilenameParam,ParameterValue=<JAR-FILENAME> \ `
+    `ParameterKey=ApiStageNameParam,ParameterValue=<API-STAGE-NAME> \ `
+    `ParameterKey=UserPoolArnParam,ParameterValue=<USERPOOL-ARN>`

-3. Cnable the authorizer on selected API methods
+# Invoking the API

-To Call API method with user pool enabled, API Clients:

-1. Sign a user in to the chosen user pool, and obtain an identity token or access token.
+1. Sign a user in to the user pool, and obtain the access token.
-2. Call the deployed API Gateway API and supply the appropriate token in the Authorization header.
+2. Call the deployed API and supply the appropriate token in the Authorization header.

-## Create the stack using AWS Cloudformation
-1. Create S3 Bucket
-2. Deploy the packge using cloudformation in JAMBOLAN-DATAPI-STAGE or JAMBOLAN-DATA-PROD

-$ aws --region eu-west-1 cloudformation deploy
-		--template-file /<path>/jambolan-dataapi.template \
-		--stack-name <YOUR STACK NAME> --capabilities CAPABILITY_IAM

-## Update the stack using AWS Cloudformation

-1. Get template
-$ aws --region us-west-1 cloudformation get-template --stack-name JAMBOLAN-STAGE > orig.tamplate

-2. Modify template and update stack (this is direct update)
-$ aws --region us-west-1 cloudformation update-stack --template-url <S3 URL for template>  --stack-name <STACK_NAMR> --capabilities CAPABILITY_IAM